Walker & Martin have joined Fay Ranches, Inc. Now Team Walker & Martin, we reach an even bigger audience!

-Greg grew up in Eastern New Mexico in the farm and ranch community of Clovis, where one of his grandfathers arrived with the railroad even before New Mexico’s statehood.
+Greg Walker has been a real estate broker since 1989.
+He grew up in Eastern New Mexico in the farm and ranch community of Clovis, where one of his grandfathers arrived with the railroad before New Mexico’s statehood.
 His other grandfather lived his entire life as a cattleman on the Nueces River of South Texas on the ranch where he was born.
 While exploring the geography in-between, Greg earned a film and television degree from SMU in Dallas, then cut his real estate teeth in the Texas Hill Country around Austin.
-In early years, he had fun managing a recording studio and working on records for LeAnn Rimes, but his love for the land and real estate deals is what has directed his life.
+In early years, he had fun managing a recording studio and working on records for LeAnn Rimes, but his love for the land and real estate deals is what directed his life.
 Eventually founding Corrales Realty, Greg sold upper-end homes in Albuquerque and Santa Fe for 17 years.
 And during this time, his rural roots and fascination with rivers led him into ranch sales.
-Today, with over 500 transactions under his belt as a broker, Greg works from South Denver focusing on destination ranches and large land parcels.
+Today, with over 500 transactions under his belt as a broker, Greg works from South Denver focusing on destination ranches in Southern Colorado and Northern New Mexico.